AMANVerma28/PythonWebCrawler/README.md

 # PythonWebCrawler
-Spider web Crawler the crawls links from a website
+Spider web Crawler that crawls links from a website